Call now

 Mold Removal Techniques

 HEPA (High-Efficiency Particulate Air) filtration systems play a crucial role in containing airborne spores.
-These systems create negative air pressure in work areas and filter out microscopic mold spores, preventing cross-contamination to clean areas of the building.
+These systems create negative air pressure in work areas and filter out microscopic mold spores, preventing cross-contamination to clean areas of the building, and they are often a key cost component discussed in detailed mold testing and remediation cost breakdowns.

 Air scrubbers work continuously during and after the removal process to capture airborne spores and improve indoor air quality.
 These machines use multiple filtration stages, including HEPA filters, to remove contaminants from the air before it recirculates.